andreloureiro/andrel.me/about.md

 permalink: /about/
 ---

-My name is Andre Loureiro and I'm a Frontend Developer.
-My last experience was at [Apontador](http://apontador.com.br) where I did React.js, Angular and Node development.
+My name is Andre Loureiro and I'm a Frontend Developer living in Berlin.
+I work at [Zalando](https://zalando.de) where I do some UI interface development using React.js, Redux and Angular.

 Actually I'm studying Functional Programming and I think this is improving myself as a developer.
 I'm also digging into Clojure and ClojureScript.